m4jing/english-in-use/Section-02/table.md

 ## Note

-1.Here are different kinds of table:
+1. Here are different kinds of table:

     - kitchen table
     - dinner table
     - side table
     - coffee table
     - dining table
     - folding table

-2.You play pool on a *pool table*, and billiards on a *billiard table*.
+2. You play pool on a *pool table*, and billiards on a *billiard table*.